 Though AMQP and MQTT have a lot of differences in their architecture and their protocols, they are being widely used in various applications like the internet of things.
 Being open-source protocols, both AMQP and MQTT can be employed in all applications based on the client requirement and the bandwidth that are available.

 This is a guide to AMQP vs MQTT.
-Here we discuss the introduction to AMQP vs MQTT, key differences with infographics, and comparison table.
+Here we discuss the key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more–